MPogoda/dotfiles/README.md

 ## Vim plugins ##

-For managing plugins for VIm, [vundle](https://github.com/gmarik/vundle) is used.
+For managing plugins for VIm, [neoBundle](https://github.com/Shougo/neobundle.vim/) is used.
-And, vundle is managed by itself, so chicken-egg problem arises.
+And, NeoBundle is managed by itself, so chicken-egg problem arises.
 Because of that small shell script is provided for installation.

 Updating vim-bundles is simple:
 ```
-vim +BundleUpdate
+vim +NeoBundleUpdate
 ```

 ## Installation ##